 My little beach house sits on land bought back in 1929 from the railroad company.
 The old deed shows the purchase price of $25.00.
 For some reason, the original owner didn’t want to buy the land up to the railroad tracks.
 Now, 90 years later, the land between my back fence and the old railroad… Continue reading The Turquoise Trailer and the Homeless Couple

 Okay, it’s not really the first day of summer, but school got out yesterday, and the kids in my neighborhood are running around in their new-found freedom.
 I walked the big dog and saw the parking lot to the pool, at the top of the green belt, filled with cars.
 It was only 1:00 p.m.… Continue reading The First Day of Summer

 If a bluebird ski day is one without a cloud in the sky, then a dog-bird (bird-dog?) day is one where you can open all of your windows and air the doggy smell right out of your (my) house.
 All that stale winter air that has been recycling through my closed-up house during rain storm… Continue reading A is for Air

 (re-run) Yesterday my son and I had lunch together at the local sandwich shop.
 He brought his little dog — half Chihuahua, half terrier.
 I fed Violet scraps of lettuce under the table while we ate.
 She thinks she’s a vegetarian.
 Afterward, we followed the usual routine and came back to my house, where Violet… Continue reading A Good Dog Neighbor

 Julie got divorced and moved into her new townhouse with her six-year-old son.
 One day, when she was out walking her dog, a guy mowing his lawn turned off the mower and said hello.
 They chatted about her dog, and Julie mentioned that she had just moved in.
-Doug rode his bike a lot while… Continue reading If You Date your Neighbor
+Doug rode his bike a lot while… Continue reading Why Not to Date your Neighbor